jdalrymple/gitbeaker/README.md

 ### Pagination

 For any .all() function on a resource, it will return all the items from Gitlab.
-This can be troublesome if there are many items, as the request it self can take a while to be fulfilled.
+This can be troublesome if there are many items, as the request itself can take a while to be fulfilled.
 As such, a maxPages option can be passed to limit the scope of the all function.

 ```javascript
 import { Gitlab } from 'gitlab';